Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 7-create_global_varibale - Script that creates a new global variable File 8-true_knowledge - Script that prints the result of the addition of 128 with the value stored in the environment variable name TRUEKNOWLEDGE followed by a new line
-File 9-divide_and_rule - Script that prints the result of POWER divided by DIVIDE followed by a new line
+File 9-divide_and_rule - Script that prints the result of POWER divided by DIVIDE followed by a new line File 10-love_exponent_breadh - Script that displays the result of BREADTH to the power LOVE